NEW English Program, Effective Fall 2018

 Open to all current Majors/Minors, required for new Majors/Minors

 Are you currently an English major (declared before Fall 2018) and want to switch to the new requirements (in effect Fall 2018)?
-Just print this form or pick one up on the 3rd floor of Benson Hall.
-The form allows you to re-declare your new major.
-Fill it out and turn it in to the administrative staff in Benson 314.
+Just fill out this form (no signatures required except your own) and drop it in Evana Ahsan's box in the English Department.
+If you have questions, please email Mark Schoenfield (Director of Undergraduate Studies) or Elizabeth Covington.

 Already declared and want to stay with your original program?
 No need to do anything.
 Previous program requirements here.